 To get started, what common injuries are best treated by ice?

 Acute injuries are best treated with ice to numb sharp pain and reduce inflammation.
 Ice works to calm down damaged tissues that are swollen and inflamed.
-It’s important to note that inflammation is a natural, healthy process of the body, but it’s also painful.
-Ice is a mild, drug-free method for dulling the inflammatory pain while reducing swelling.

 How often should ice be applied?

 As a rule of thumb, Cloud recommends treating that pain for the first 72 hours, using the acronym RICE, meaning Rest, Ice, Compression and Elevation of the injured body part.
 This course of action will help slow down the inflammatory response that your body will naturally create following an injury.
 At the same time, it will decrease blood flow to the area and, ultimately, decrease the amount of swelling to provide adequate pain control.